The Logic Referee https://www.google.com/search?q=logic+referee&source=lnms&tbm=isch

 https://en.wikipedia.org/wiki/Whataboutism

-Variation of Two wrongs make right imo;
+Variation of Two wrongs make a right imo;

 https://en.wikipedia.org/wiki/Two_wrongs_make_a_right